tgve/app/README.md

 2. Edit the data URL in `gh-pages.yml` with [URL](https://github.com/layik/eatlas-template/blob/main/.github/workflows/gh-pages.yml#L34) of your dataset.
 So replace `https://raw.githubusercontent.com/layik/eatlas-data/main/casualties.csv` with your data URL.
 This is where we pass `REACT_APP_DEFAULT_URL` or `defaultURL` variable to eAtlas.

-3. As you fork the repo and whether you follow step (2) or not, the defined actions in `.github/workflows` will be executed by github.
+3. As you fork the repo and whether you follow step (2) or not, the defined actions in `.github/workflows` will be executed by GitHub.
 Once a first build is done, it will create a separate branch to your `main` branch called `gh-pages`.
 Go ahead and enable gh-pages by assigning branch `gh-pages` and `root` as the directory as shown below from your fork's settings:
 > <img width="60%" style="border:1px solid" alt="Setup github pages" src="https://user-images.githubusercontent.com/408568/109220743-39f1d980-77b1-11eb-9bd0-4b5e183854d5.png">

-You should now have an instance at `https://USER_OR_ORG.github.io/FORK_REPO_NAME`
+You should now have an instance at `https://USER_OR_ORG.github.io/FORK_REPO_NAME`.
+Note that publishing to GitHub Pages may take some time.

+What did we do?
+The repo you set up has a branch called `gh-pages` which GitHub uses to serve.
+The GitHub Actions workflows generate a production-ready app which pulls data from the link added in step (2).
+The following screenshot shows a repo with owner “layik” and repository name “eAtlas”.
+Your new instance will replace these two values with appropriate information obtained from the GitHub API.

 In step (2) the template includes point data with geography defined in the columns. eAtlas is able to parse the CSV file and pull out the points from the file using [`csv2geojson`](https://github.com/mapbox/csv2geojson) package by Mapbox.
 You can also define your own Mapbox API key as does this template repo in your github secrets section.